-If you thought your child birth was painful, just wait until you get home.
+If you thought your childbirth was painful, just wait until you get home.

 Your lady garden is going to be on fire.
 Even if you had a smooth delivery, your baby canon is going to be sore.
-And if you hard vaginal tearing or an epiosectomy then you can multiply that pain by 10!
+And if you hard vaginal tearing or an episiotomy then you can multiply that pain by 10!

 The pain is indescribable.
 It’s worse than smearing hot sauce all over your vajayjay.
 And that throbbing just doesn’t seem to go away.
 It’s so bad that your flaming coochie can even keep you awake at night.

 But I have good news for you.
-Applying cold to your ravaged perineum can provide up to two hours of relief from inflammation, that burning sensation and itchiness.
+Applying cold to your ravaged perineum can provide up to two hours of relief from inflammation, that burning sensation, and itchiness.
 And best of all – it’s backed by science.1

 Forget that bag of frozen peas, the best way to bring winter to your lady garden is with a perineal cold pack.
 Using one feels like this…